How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-For one-electron systems, \(\tau=\tau^W = \frac{|\nabla n|^2}{8n}\), and the SCAN meta-GGA loses its dependence on $\tau$ and thus reduces to a GGA.
+For one-electron systems, \(\tau=\tau^\mathrm{W} = \frac{|\nabla n|^2}{8n}\), and the SCAN meta-GGA loses its dependence on the occupied orbitals $\phi_i$, and thus reduces to a GGA.
 In contrast, SCAN-L remains a meta-GGA, still dependent on \(\nabla^2 n\).
-Interestingly, the inclusion of this additional ingredient does not improve SCAN-L over SCAN for the binding energy curve of \(H_2^+\), and even worsens its performance for the exchange energies of two analytically known one-electron densities in Table \ref{exchange}, namely H and the Gaussian electron density (G).
-This raises a question: can SIE be further reduced in one-electron systems by properly incorporating \(\nabla^2 n\) into the functional design, while still satisfying exact constraints and being guided by appropriate norms?
-Addressing this question would also provide insight into reducing SIE within the semilocal approximation framework, as the \(\tau\)-dependence could be layered on top of the \(\nabla^2 n\)-dependence at the meta-GGA level.
+Interestingly, despite this additional ingredient, SCAN-L does not improve over SCAN for the binding energy curve of \(\mr{H}_2^+\), and is even worse than SCAN for the exchange energies of two analytically known one-electron densities in Tab.~\ref{exchange}, the hydrogen atom (H) and the Gaussian (G) electron density.
+Thus, we can specify our question above as follows: can SIE in one-electron systems be further reduced by properly incorporating \(\nabla^2 n\) into the functional design, while still satisfying exact constraints and being guided by appropriate norms?
+Addressing this question would also provide important insight into reducing many-electron SIE \cite{sie_2,schmidt2016one} within the semilocal approximation framework, as the \(\tau\) dependence could be layered on top of the \(\nabla^2 n\) dependence at the meta-GGA level.

 To address this question, we start with the \(\nabla^2 n\)-dependent meta-GGA exchange energy of a spin-unpolarized density,